Mobile cheque deposits: A guide for 2024

 Are mobile cheque deposits safe?

 Yes, it’s safe to deposit cheques through your bank’s mobile banking app.
 Mobile banking apps use encryption to protect your financial and personal information.
-So if you already perform a wide range of other day-to-day banking tasks via your smartphone, you’ll know what sort of security you can expect for mobile cheque deposits.
+So, if you already perform a wide range of other day-to-day banking tasks via your smartphone, you’ll know what sort of security to expect for mobile cheque deposits.

 You’ll need to make sure that you only ever use your financial institution’s official mobile banking app.
-You can download legitimate mobile banking apps from Google Play and the Apple App Store.
+You can download legitimate mobile banking apps from the Google Play Store and Apple App Store.

 What happens if you mobile deposit a fake cheque?

-If you unknowingly mobile deposit a fake cheque into your bank account — if you fall victim to a scam, for example — a few things will likely happen.
+If you unknowingly submit a fake cheque into your bank account via mobile deposit—if you fall victim to a scam, for example—a few things will likely happen.

-Once your bank detects that the cheque is fake, you’ll then typically need to pay back the cheque amount.
-You might also be hit with a processing fee from your bank, while covering the cost of the bad cheque could cause your account to become overdrawn and see you hit with overdraft fees.
+Once your bank detects that the cheque is fake, you’ll typically need to pay back the cheque amount.
+You might also be hit with a processing fee from your bank, and covering the cost of the bad cheque could overdraw your account and result in overdraft fees.

 Then there are the flow-on effects to consider.
-Suspicious account activity can lead to your bank freezing your account, and if the bounced cheque means you have insufficient funds to cover future bills, your credit score could take a hit.
+Suspicious account activity can lead to your bank freezing your account.
+If the bounced cheque means you have insufficient funds to cover future bills, your credit score could take a hit.

 That’s why it’s important to know how to spot a fraudulent cheque.
-The Canadian Bankers Association recommends looking at the back of the cheque for details of its in-built security features, including watermarks, and making sure you trust the person you’re dealing with when accepting a cheque as payment.
+The Canadian Bankers Association recommends looking at the back of the cheque for details like built-in security features (including watermarks) and making sure you trust the person you’re dealing with when accepting a cheque as payment.

 Mobile cheque deposit scams to watch out for

-Mobile deposits help make day-to-day banking quicker and easier, but they’re also a target for scams.
+Mobile deposits help make day-to-day banking quicker and easier but can also be a target for scams.
 Here are some common mobile cheque deposit scams to keep an eye out for.

 Overpayment scam

-If you’re selling an item online, a scammer might send you a fake cheque for an amount more than the purchase price.
-They’ll ask you to deposit the cheque into your account and refund them the excess amount, and then disappear with your money before the cheque bounces.
+If you’re selling an item online, a scammer might send you a fake cheque for more than the purchase price.
+They’ll ask you to deposit the cheque into your account and refund them the excess amount, but then they’ll disappear with your money before the cheque bounces.

-That’s why you should be wary of a buyer that makes an offer that seems too good to be true, and know how to recognize the signs that could indicate a fake cheque.
+That’s why you should be wary of any buyer who makes an offer that seems too good to be true, and know how to recognize the signs that could indicate a fake cheque.

 Job scam

 With this scam, scammers post ads for non-existent work-from-home jobs.
-Apply for the job and you’ll be asked to deposit business cheques into your personal account, then send some of the funds to the scammer.
+Apply for the job, and you’ll be asked to deposit business cheques into your personal account and then send some of the funds to the scammer.
 The cheque later turns out to be fake, but the scammer has long since disappeared with your money.

 To avoid this scam, watch out for job offers that sound too good to be true, and don’t accept a mobile deposit from a stranger.